ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

       - ./api/scripts/:/docker-entrypoint-initdb.d/
 ```

-The script only runs if a backup doesn't exist.
-That way, when you make a dump of the backup, (which is automatically placed in the `api/scripts` directory), if we were to remove the database volume and start over, the next time around, `create-db.sh` will not run and only the backup would be used.
+`create-db.sh` only runs if a backup doesn't exist.
+That way, if you make a backup, (which is automatically placed in the `api/scripts` directory), and you remove the database volume, then restart the database container, the next time around, `create-db.sh` will be ignored and only the backup will be used.

 # Live Reloading a Go API